stzschoppe/cleaning-data/README.md

 Result of the analysis are two data sets called "data" and "data_summary".

+data_summary is written into the working directory as "data_summary.txt".

 Further information is located in the "CodeBook.md" file.